 - Full Screen Monitored Mode helps prevent students from accessing other websites and resources during an exam by notifying you when a student switches to another tab or leaves the assessment.
 It is not a replacement for an invigilator on its own, but can help with classroom management.
 For more information, see How do I monitor my assessment?

 By default, your students will be emailed with a link to the assessment, if we have their email address on file, and you will be emailed a report of your students' results when the end date of the assessment passes.
 To change these settings, expand the Optional Settings section and make your changes.
+You can also choose to send students' parents/caregivers a copy of the emails which are sent to the student if we have their email addresses.

 The email to students will be sent at the start time of the assessment, not when you create the task, and will not provide them with their access code to ensure that they can not start work until you are ready for them to begin.

-Click Assign Task.
+Click Assign Assessment.